henryiii/hepvector/README.md

 ## Credits

-NumVector was created by Henry Schreiner.
+HEPvector was created by Henry Schreiner.

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the